Skip to main content

 • According to the Danish Marketing Practices Act § 32 (2), the Consumer Ombudsman may issue an order if an action is clearly in conflict with the Act and cannot be changed by negotiation.

-• It is possible for children to complain to the Danish Consumer Ombudsman e.g. concerning advertisement on social media or to the market surveillance authorities in Denmark regarding a product they have purchased online or in physical stores.
+• It is possible for children to complain to the Danish Consumer Ombudsman, e.g. concerning advertisement on social media, or to the market surveillance authorities in Denmark regarding a product they have purchased online or in physical stores.
 However, these mechanisms are not dedicated specifically to children.

-Addressing harmful online conduct
+Harmful online conduct

-• National/regional laws, regulations or policies are in place to protect children and young people from intimate image abuse, sometimes called 'revenge porn' or 'the non-consensual sharing of intimate images'. under section 226 of the Danish Criminal Code, any person who takes pornographic photographs or makes pornographic films or similar recordings of a person under 18 years of age with intent to sell or otherwise distribute the material is sentenced to a fine or imprisonment for a term not exceeding six years.
+• National/regional laws, regulations or policies are in place to protect children and young people from intimate image abuse, sometimes called 'revenge porn' or 'the non-consensual sharing of intimate images'.
+Under section 226 of the Danish Criminal Code, any person who takes pornographic photographs or makes pornographic films or similar recordings of a person under 18 years of age with the intent to sell or otherwise distribute the material is sentenced to a fine or imprisonment for a term not exceeding six years.

 • Regarding cyberbullying, the Act on Educational Environment states that every student is entitled to a good educational environment, including a mental environment.
 The Act has a section that focuses on bullying.
 In this section, it is stated that every school is obligated to have an anti-bullying strategy, including digital bullying.
 Furthermore, the school is obligated to make a plan of action if a student is being bullied.

-Age verification and digital identity systems
+Age verification

-• Denmark has implemented AVMS-directive 2018.
+• Denmark has implemented AVMS-Directive 2018.
 This means that video-sharing platforms registered in Denmark are obliged to take appropriate measures to protect minors from content that may impair their physical, mental or moral development.
 One of these measures can be, if appropriate, establishing and operating age verification systems for users of video-sharing platforms.
 The same goes for audiovisual media service providers under Danish jurisdiction.

 • Traders selling tobacco, nicotine and alcohol products online are obligated to confirm that buyers declare that they are above the set age limit before a sale can go through.
 Currently, it is sufficient to have a pop-up box where you state whether you are above the age limit.
 However, in the near future, age verification will be required to be more effective.
 This could, for example, be done by using the current national eID-solution like MitIDthe Danish digital identity system, or by creating a user using a passport or another valid legitimation.